yuki04160/Clustering-Segmenting-Mall-Customer/README.md

    - Choose variables
      - age, annual income, and spending score
    - Data standardization
-     - Since K-Means is a distance-based algorithm and "age", "annual income", and "spending score" have different units of measurements, I standardized the data to have a mean of zero and a standard deviation of one.
+     - Since K-Means is a distance-based algorithm and "age", "annual income", and "spending score" have different units of measurements, I standardized the data to have a mean of 0 and a standard deviation of 1.
 ## Data Modeling
 1. K-Means
     - Determine optimal clusters (K)